nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 The RL emulator is running on a MAX10/DE10-Lite , BeMicro CV , DE0-Nano and (on demand) on a DE1 board.
 The necessary PCB board was developed in cooperation with the computermuseum muenchen.
 Additional Information on my homepage.
-Contact: RLEMU@cm-muenchen.de

-The up and running projects are based on QUARTUS Version 16.1 :
+Contact: RLEMU@cm-muenchen.de The up and running projects are based on QUARTUS Version 16.1 :
 MAX10_RL_Emulator V1.5,  BeMicro_RL_EMULATOR_V5  and  DE0_RL_EMULATOR_V5
+After extracting the zip files, the complete development environment for QUARTUS version V16.1 is available.
+The respective project is available with all the sources and correctly Quartus-setup.
+The C programs for eclipse-nios2 can be found in the folder software.
 SD-Card, FAT32 support is provided by : http://elm-chan.org/fsw/ff/00index_e.html + http://www.emb4fun.de/
 Data format:
 The DEC RL01/RL02 disk drive did have a capacity of 5.2MB/10.4MB, 2 Heads(surfaces), 256/512 cylinder,